 Need an example?
 Imagine a king-sized mattress.
 Its features include springs and fabric, but its benefits include comfort, support, and the fact that you can roll over several times without falling off.

 This is the fun part, because guess what?
 You hardly have to write anything yourself for this section!
-(That is, assuming you aren’t planning on making up your own testimonials and giving them generic names like John Smith).
-In the online world, it’s so important to show people that you know your shiz, and adding testimonials is an easy way to build the “know, like and trust” factor.
+(That is, assuming you aren’t planning on making up your own testimonials and giving them generic names like John Smith.
+Your website pages deserve better than that.)
+In the online world, it’s so important to show people that you know your shiz, and adding testimonials is an easy way to build the “know, like, and trust” factor.
 You just need to decide how you’re going to present the lovely things your clients have said about you: old-fashioned written statements, feature Instagram posts by your happy customers, or grab the camera out and film a few testimonial videos – almost anything goes!

 Call to action

 At the end of the page, tell your guest what to do next.
-Show them the next step, whether you’re leading them to more content, your services page, or your mailing list (or all three!).
+Show them the next step, whether you’re leading them to more content, your other website pages, or your mailing list (or all three!).
 Just don’t leave them without direction, because once they leave your site, they might never find their way back.

 See some of our favourite Home pages here: